CodeSammich/discord-bot/README.md

 # Known Issues
 Multiple initial starting messages may appear if !start is used after !stop in under 16 seconds.
 This is due to `asyncio.sleep(16)` in `!start`.
 This is not a critical bug and does not affect the performance of the timer.

-If !2, !3, and !stop commands are returning text responses, but !start is not working properly, make sure your voice channels have specific permissions for the bot.
-If you use the permissions link from the previous section, make sure that bot role is added explicitly to your voice channel permissions.
+If `!2`, `!3`, and `!stop` commands are returning text responses, but `!start` is not joining the voice channel or otherwise not working properly, make sure your voice channels have correct permissions.
+Use the permissions link from the previous section and make sure that bot role is added explicitly to your voice channel permissions.

 # Backlog
 ## Possible Future Features: